GoogleCloudPlatform/oozie-to-airflow/CONTRIBUTING.md

 Optional commands to execute:

--K, --shell-access
+-K, --ssh-to-composer-worker
-        Open shell access to Airflow cluster.
+        Open shell access to Airflow's worker.
+This allows you to test commands in the context of the Airflow instance.
+        It is worth noting that it is possible to access the database.
+        The kubectl exec command is used internally, so not all SSH features are available.

--S, --ssh-to-cluster-master
+-S, --ssh-to-dataproc-master
-        SSH to dataproc's cluster master.
-Arguments after -- are passed to gcloud ssh command as extra args.
+        SSH to Dataproc's cluster master.
+All SSH features are available by this options.
+        Arguments after -- are passed to gcloud compute ssh command as extra args.

 -W, --open-oozie-web-ui
-        Creates a SOCKS5 proxy server that redirects traffic through the main Dataproc cluster node and opens Google Chrome with a proxy configuration and a tab with the Oozie web interface.
+        Creates a SOCKS5 proxy server that redirects traffic through Dataproc's cluster master and opens Google Chrome with a proxy configuration and a tab with the Oozie web interface.

 -A, --setup-autocomplete